knope-dev/knope/CONTRIBUTING.md

 #[test]
 fn name_of_test() {
-    TestCase::new(file!())  // Corresponds to a directory you make for this test .git([              // Run Git commands as needed to set up the test Commit("Initial commit"),
+    TestCase::new(file!())  // Corresponds to a directory you make for this test .git(&[              // Run Git commands as needed to set up the test Commit("Initial commit"),
             Tag("v0.1.0"),
         ])